 Qualifying medically is ordinarily not an issue for applicants with a genuine medical need.
 Those afflicted with Alzheimer’s, Parkinson’s, Dementia, and other related diseases generally need long-term health care, and can usually qualify medically for the Arizona Medicaid benefit.
-To qualify financially, on the other hand, many of those who apply for Arizona Medicaid must engage in ALTCS planning with qualified Arizona elder law attorney.
+To qualify financially, on the other hand, many of those who apply for Arizona Medicaid must engage in ALTCS planning with a qualified Arizona elder law attorney.

-Financial Requirements for the ALTCS Benefit
+Financial Requirements for ALTCS

 When applying for Arizona Medicaid, eligibility is not always easy for applicants to obtain.
 Regarding Medicaid qualifications, applicants tend to encounter issues with financial requirements more often than with medical requirements.
 In large part, this stems from the fact that Medicaid qualifications are quite complicated when it comes to the financial portion of the application.

-To help make sense of these rules, many applicants find it quite helpful to consult with an Elder Law firm.
+To help make sense of these rules, many applicants find it quite helpful to consult with an elder law firm.